Leo Flieg: Death

 Flieg returned to Moscow in June 1937 and installed himself once more in the "Hotel Lux".
 His meeting with Comintern management took place, but he received only a reprimand.
 Early in 1938 the German representative among the Comintern leadership, Philipp Dengel, lodged an application for Flieg to be permitted to leave the country again.
 Authorisation never came through.
-Instead, on 20 March 1938, Leo Flieg was arrested by the NKVD and charge with "membership of a right-wing Trotskyite spying organisation".
+Instead, on 20 March 1938, Flieg was arrested by the NKVD and charge with "membership of a right-wing Trotskyite spying organisation".

-According to a television report of research undertaken by the Hamburg historian, Reinhard Müller, Leo Flieg was tortured for an entire year ("Flieg wurde ein ganzes Jahr lang gefoltert ....").
+According to a television report of research undertaken by the Hamburg historian, Reinhard Müller, Flieg was tortured for an entire year ("Flieg wurde ein ganzes Jahr lang gefoltert ....").
 In the course that lengthy succession of torture sessions he was persuaded to incriminate himself and many others.
 In the written "confession" extracted from him he confirmed his membership of a Comintern anti-Soviet conspiracy.
-On 14 March 1939 Leo Flieg was condemned to death by a military tribunal of the High Court and executed by shooting.
+On 14 March 1939 Flieg was condemned to death by a military tribunal of the High Court and executed by shooting.
 He was posthumously rehabilitated in 1957.